rilldata/rill/docs/docs/tutorials/rill_advanced_features/overview.md

 ---

 :::tip Available on GitHub
-This project is available on our [GitHub Repository](https://github.com/rilldata/rill-examples/) under the 'Rill Expert' Folder.
+This project is available on our [GitHub Repository](https://github.com/rilldata/rill-examples/) under the '2.
+Rill Advanced' Folder.
 :::